 Middle age men are being urged to reduce cholesterol levels by medical doctors.
 The number one weapon against cholesterol used by doctors are the statin drugs (eg Lipitor, Simvastatin).
 While they reduce cholesterol levels, common side effects of statin drugs include peripheral neuropathy, paraesthesia, gastrointestinal upset; pancreatitis; dizziness; myalgia; muscle cramps; pruritus; alopecia; rash; gynaecomastia; anaemia; asthenia; insomnia; memory impairment; hypotension; depression; and sexual dysfunction.
 Recently, prostatic cancer has been added to this list.

+Bottom line is that cholesterol is essential to good health and any elevation should be assessed for individuality and underlying cause.
 Natural medicine offers a number of options which may help reduce cholesterol without these unwanted side effects.